sixilli/PentominoSolver/README.md

-Using Knuth's Algorithm X and Dancing Links to solve the Pentominoes exact cover problem
+Using Knuth's Algorithm X and the dancing links data structure to solve the Pentominoes exact cover problem